puppetlabs/puppet-docs/source/pe/3.7/nc_classes.markdown

 * `name`: the name of the class (a string).
 * `environment`: the name of the environment that this class exists in.
-                 Note that the same class can exist in different environments with different parameters.
+                 Note that the same class can exist in different environments and can have different parameters in each environment.
-* `parameters`: an object describing the class's parameters and their default values.
+* `parameters`: an object describing the parameters and default parameter values for the class.
-                The keys of this object are the parameter names (strings), and each value is the associated parameter's default value (which can be any legal JSON value).
+                The keys of this object are the parameter names (strings).
+Each value is the default value for the associated parameter (which can be any legal JSON value).
+If the value is `null`, then the parameter is required.

 Here is an example of a class object: